leoyyang/academic_website/content/en/authors/Leo Yang/_index.md

   url: https://www.ucsd.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: Leo Y. Yang is a Ph.D. candidate in Political Science at the University of California, San Diego (UCSD)
+bio: Leo Y. Yang is a Ph.D. candidate in Political Science (with a Specialization in Computational Social Science) at the University of California, San Diego (UCSD)

 # Interests to show in About widget
 interests:
 - Computational Social Science
-- Political Economy
+- Text as Data
 - Development Economy

 # Education to show in About widget